 Regular classroom activities include: music, art and fine motor projects, games and puzzles, imaginative and dramatic play, science and nature exploration, examining literature, outdoor exploration and play, large-motor activities and individual responsibility through classroom jobs.

 Although individual days may vary, Redbirds generally follow the same daily schedule:

 Clean-up and Final Circle

 The Redbird class generally consists of fourteen to eighteen children, all of whom attend five mornings a week.
-There is a classroom assistant and one co-oping parent or two co-oping parents in the class each day.
+In addition to the teacher, there is an assistant and one co-oping parent or two co-oping parents in the class each day.
 For information on co-oping responsibilities for Redbird families, please see the Admissions and Our Approach sections.

 There is an option for Redbirds to continue their day in our Enrichment class from 12:15-3pm on any day Monday- Thursday.